patr-cloud/eve-rs/readme.md

 a middleware takes in two parameters, `Context` and `NextHandler`.

-`Context` gives you APIs which gives you more information related to the request. such as getting request body, request status, content type and much more.
+`Context` gives you APIs which gives you more information related to the request.
+Such as getting request body, request status, content type and much more.
 Since it is a trait (Similar to Interfaces in other programming languages), we get the freedom to define our own context for the application, and on the other hand, the user can use `DefaultContext` provide by express.

-`NextHandler` is the next middleware in the sequence. that is, if the current middleware called finishes processing and does not throw an error, and next middleware is passed, then after executing the current middleware, the next middleware is called.
+`NextHandler` is the next middleware in the sequence.
+That is, if the current middleware called finishes processing and does not throw an error, and next middleware is passed, then after executing the current middleware, the next middleware is called.

 In our example code, we do not have a next middleware to be executed, so we give `_next` as the parameter.